-Letter of Understanding: Department Heads Compensation
+12. Letter of Understanding: Department Heads Compensation

-The College of the Rockies (the College) and the College of the Rockies Faculty Association (CORFA) agree that the following provision will apply to department heads for the term of this collective agreement.
+The College of the Rockies (the College) and the College of the Rockies Faculty Association (CORFA) agree that the following provision will apply to department heads and to the Chair, Academic Innovation and Applied Research for the term of this collective agreement.

-As Department Head, a faculty member will receive an annual stipend spread over 12 months of:
+As Department Head or Chair, Academic Innovation and Applied Research, a faculty member will receive an annual stipend spread over 12 months of: